POLICY ON RELIGION, BELIEF AND NON-BELIEF FOR STUDENTS

 Located on the ground floor of the Seebohm Rowntree Building in Alcuin College.
 A number code is required to access the room and the nearby washroom facilities.
 The code can be obtained from the Islamic Society.

 More House is the Catholic Chaplaincy for the University, located on Heslington Lane just to the South of the Heslington West campus.
-On the ground floor of More House, this simple prayerful chapel is open from morning to evening every weekday of the main undergraduate terms and is available to students and staff of all faiths and none as a place of reflection and prayer.
+On the ground floor of More House, this simple prayerful is open from morning to evening every weekday of the main undergraduate terms and is available to students and staff of all faiths and none as a place of reflection and prayer.

 Worship in York